 | All-in first year | $775 to $1,055 |

 After year one, propane refills are the only recurring cost.
 One 20-pound tank produces roughly 150 pizzas at the Koda 16’s burn rate (per Ooni’s published 10-pizza-per-1.3-lb estimate).
 At $20 per refill, that is about $0.13 in fuel per pizza.
-The cordierite stone replacement at year 3 to 5 is another $40 once.
+Eventually the cordierite stone wears out and needs a replacement, which Ooni sells direct.

 Koda 16 versus Koda 2 Pro: which Ooni gas oven in 2026

-Ooni quietly released the Koda 2 Pro in late 2024, and it has been Serious Eats’ best gas-powered Ooni pick since the 2026 update.
+The Koda 2 Pro is the newer, bigger gas oven in Ooni’s lineup, and it has been Serious Eats’ best gas-powered Ooni pick since the 2026 update.
 Most existing Koda 16 reviews predate the Pro and do not address the obvious cross-shop.
 The decision:

 | Feature | Koda 16 | Koda 2 Pro |